-SPORTS MEDICINE HE V 202 5 aradit 10/11/12 SPURIS MEDICINE HEA203 .5 credit 10/11/12
+SPORTS MEDICINE HEA203 .5 credit 11/12

 This class is designed for students who are interested in going into sports medicine or other athletic medical fields.
 Students will be introduced to the profession and gain an in-depth knowledge of the skeletal and muscular system, such as the bony landmarks and muscles that connect to the body.
 Students will be taught various ways to care for patients and their injuries, and have the opportunity to practice preventative sports medicine skills, such as taping.
 Ultimately, students will gain a better understanding of sports medicine and the healthcare profession.